 Darwin & Goliath empowers small and medium-sized enterprises to give the best possible product recommendations to their customers with the least possible effort.
 We do so by offering a recommender-system framework as-a-service.
 This framework applies a unique technology that uses the ideal recommendation algorithm for each individual user and recommendation request.

 The Ireland Funds is a global philanthropic network established in 1976 to promote and support peace, culture, education and community development throughout the island of Ireland, and Irish-related causes around the world.
-With chapters in 12 countries, The Ireland Funds has raised over $600 million for deserving causes in Ireland and beyond, benefiting more than 3,200 different organisations.
+With chapters in 12 countries, The Ireland Funds has raised over $600 million for deserving causes in Ireland and beyond, benefiting more than 3,200 different organizations.

-NDRC is an early stage investor in tech companies and startups funded through the Department of Communications, Climate Action and Environment.
+NDRC is an early-stage investor in tech companies and startups funded through the Department of Communications, Climate Action and Environment.
 NDRC’s digital ventures cross a range of industry sectors.
-It invests primarily using an accelerator model, providing modest amounts of capital and a high level of hands on support to early-stage digital companies.
+It invests primarily using an accelerator model, providing modest amounts of capital and a high level of hands-on support to early-stage digital companies.
 Since 2007, NDRC has invested in more than 250 portfolio companies, which have gone on to secure more than €190 million in cumulative follow-on funding.
 The collective value of the ventures in our portfolio is in excess of €490 million.
 NDRC is the #2 University Business Accelerator in Europe (UBI 2018).